lensapp/lens/docs/extensions/guides/stores.md

 Stores are components that persist and synchronize state data.
 Lens utilizes a number of stores for maintaining a variety of state information.
 A few of these are exposed by the extensions api for use by the extension developer.

-The `ClusterStore` manages cluster state data such as cluster details, and which cluster is active.
+- The `ClusterStore` manages cluster state data such as cluster details, and which cluster is active.
-The `WorkspaceStore` similarly manages workspace state data, such as workspace name, and which clusters belong to a given workspace.
+- The `WorkspaceStore` similarly manages workspace state data, such as workspace name, and which clusters belong to a given workspace.
-The `ExtensionStore` is a store for managing custom extension state data.
+- The `ExtensionStore` is a store for managing custom extension state data.

 ## ExtensionStore

 Extension developers can create their own store for managing state data by extending the `ExtensionStore` class.
 This guide shows how to create a store for the [`appPreferences` guide example](../renderer-extension#apppreferences), which demonstrates how to add a custom preference to the Preferences page.
 The preference is a simple boolean that indicates whether something is enabled or not.
-The problem with this example is that the enabled state is not stored anywhere, and reverts to the default the next time Lens is started.
+The problem with that example is that the enabled state is not stored anywhere, and reverts to the default the next time Lens is started.

 The following example code creates a store for the `appPreferences` guide example: